← Back to all articles

 Richardson is also fairly close to two major companies — the Toyota plant in Plano and the new AECOM global headquarters in Far North Dallas.

-The average rent for a one-bedroom apartment in Richardson is The average rent for a one-bedroom apartment in Richardson is $1,633 in December 2022, up 9% from the previous year.
+The average rent for a one-bedroom apartment in Richardson is $1,599 in January 2025, up 13% from the previous year.

 Frisco Commons Park - a popular destination for residents